-Pontem, a crypto project aiming to be a more decentralized version Facebook’s Diem, raises a $4.5M seed round from over 30 investors.
+Pontem, a crypto project aiming to be a more decentralized version Facebook’s Diem, raises a $4.5M round from over 30 investors.

-Pontem, the decentralized application (dapp) framework for Facebook’s Diem project raises a $4.5M seed round led by Mechanism Capital and Kenetic Capital that includes other notable funds and established crypto companies
+Pontem, the decentralized application (dapp) framework for Facebook’s Diem project raises a $4.5M round led by Mechanism Capital and Kenetic Capital that includes other notable funds and established crypto companies

 Pontem allows crypto projects to use the established ecosystems of secure networks like Ethereum, Polkadot and EOS to enable interoperation with the forthcoming Diem Blockchain.
 The project has just closed a funding round led by Mechanism Capital and Kenetic Capital with other veteran funds and established crypto projects including Kenetic Capital, Delphi Ventures, Alameda Ventures, and most notably with established crypto unicorns like the NFT platform Animoca Brands valued at $1B already working with mainstream brands such as Bayern Munich FC, Formula 1, and Power Rangers.